Designer | Mother | Educator | Engineer | Conservationist | Diver

 D4C is an iterative process comprised of 5 core activities that can overlap and change order.

-The best start is to do them in the following order: (re)connect, understand, propose and test, deploy and measure impact.
-And repeat as necessary: learn, evolve, adapt, just like a natural system.
+The best start is to do them in the following order: (re)connect, understand, propose and validate, plan for impact, and deploy.
+Repeat as necessary: learn, evolve, adapt, just like a natural system.

 The strength and challenge of D4C is the (re)connection step, since it is central to all other activities.

 Showing up as we really are, using empathy, staying vulnerable and passionate about our project ensures that we embody the connection to an ecosystem that needs to be healthy for all of its parts to thrive.
 This state of mind (or mindset) will allow us to use make the best of our personal skills in a collaborative process.

 What does Agile-to-Deep mean?

 D4C provides an Agile-to-Deep spiral pathway where users can choose how deep they can go based on their availability of resources and time, so users can plan some short-term goals and longer-term goals that are flexible and that are based on feedback loops.